In theory, you should shut down a network device with a well-defined procedure:

 - OSPF router sends a HELLO packet with no neighbors (tearing down all adjacencies).

 In both cases, the neighbors immediately remove routes advertised by the device, go in panic mode and try to find alternate paths.

 The only benefit of the so-called graceful shutdown is that the neighbors discover session/adjacency loss immediately and not after TCP/BGP/OSPF timeout/dead interval.

 Is there a better way?

-Of course – you could use overload bit in IS-IS (and IS-IS based fabrics like Cisco’s FabricPath), max-metric router-lsa in OSPF (I wrote about that one in 2007), and route revocation in BGP.
-The first two can be configured with a single configuration command in Cisco IOS (Junos probably has similar functionality), the last one requires a bit more work.
+Of course – you could use overload bit in IS-IS (and IS-IS based fabrics like Cisco’s FabricPath), max-metric router-lsa in OSPF, and route revocation in BGP.
+The first two can be configured with a single configuration command in many routers and data center switches, the last one requires a bit more work.